utrad-ical/circus-docs/docs/admin/project-settings.md

 ---
-title: Projects
+title: Managing Projects
 ---

-## プロジェクトの設定
+## Creating and Modifying Projects

-画面上部のメニューより [Administration] - [Projects] を選択するとプロジェクト設定画面が表示されます。
+Select [Administration] - [Projects] from the menu at the top of the screen to display the user settings screen.

-新規プロジェクトを作成する場合はまず、[+ Create new] ボタンをクリックします。ページ下部に設定画面が表示されますので、各項目を入力した上で [Save] ボタンをクリックします。
+To create a new project, click the "Create new" button.
+After entering each item, click "Save".

 ![Create new project](create-new-project.png)

-既存のプロジェクトに対して変更を行う場合は、上部リストより設定を変更したいプロジェクトの行をクリックします。ページ下部に設定画面が表示されますので、適宜設定した上で [Save] ボタンをクリックします。
+To make changes to an existing project, click on the line of the project whose settings you wish to change from the top list.

-## 各プロジェクトの設定項目
+## Configurable Options

 <dl>
 <dt>Project Name</dt>
-<dd>プロジェクト名を入力します。あとから変更可能です。</dd>
+<dd>The name of the project.
+This can be changed later.
+For example, "XYZ Study 2020".</dd>

 <dt>Description</dt>
-<dd>プロジェクトの概要を説明する短い文字列を入力します。</dd>
+<dd>The longer description of this project.</dd>

 <dt>Icon</dt>
-<dd>プロジェクトのアイコンを設定します。アイコンは Image（イラスト）、Color（イラストの線色）、Background（背景色）をそれぞれ選択します。</dd>
+<dd>The icon of this project.
+You can choose the image, the foreground color and the background color.</dd>

 <dt>Window Presets</dt>
-<dd>Case Detail 画面で DICOM 画像を表示する際のウィンドウレベル・幅のプリセットを設定できます。
+<dd>The list of presets of DICOM windows (a pair of window level and window width).

 ![Window Presets](project-window-presets.png)

 </dd>

 <dt>Window Priority</dt>
-<dd>Case Detail 画面で DICOM 画像（ボリュームデータ）を表示する際のウィンドウレベル・幅の初期値を決める方法の優先度の順を選択できます。
+<dd>Determines how to set the initial window level/width when displaying DICOM series on CIRCUS DB.

-- `preset`："Window Presets"で設定した値を使用します。複数設定されている場合は 1 番目の値を使用し、設定されていない場合は無視されます。
+- `preset`: Uses the first entry of "Window Presets" (described above).
+If there is no preset, falls back to the next option.
-- `dicom`：ボリュームデータ中央の DICOM ファイルに window center(0x0028, 0x0050)、window width(0x0028, 0x0051)タグが存在すればその値を使用し、存在しない場合は無視します。
+- `dicom`: Uses the window value in the DICOM series (window center (0x0028, 0x0050) / window width (0x0028, 0x0051).
+If these DICOM tags are not present, falls back to the next option.
-- `auto`：ボリュームデータの画素値の最小値／最大値を基に window level、window width を自動設定します。
+- `auto`: Automatically adjests the window based on the minimum/maximum pixel values of the DICOM series.

 </dd>

 <dt>Tags</dt>
-<dd>ケースに対して付けるタグを設定できます。ケースに対して付けられるタグはここで設定したものに限られます。
+<dd>The list of available tags a user can associate to each case.

 ![Tag](project-tags.png)

 </dd>

 <dt>Case/Label Attribute Schema</dt>
-<dd>ケースおよびラベルに対する属性情報の入力項目が設定できます。内部データベースでは JSON 形式の key (キー) と value (値)の組で保存されます。
+<dd>The list of attributes (additional information) a user can enter for each case or label.
+Those data will be stored key/value pairs.

-- `Key`: データベースに保存する key です。Case Info 画面では項目名として表示されます。
+- `Key`: The key to store this data with.
-- `Required`: 必須入力項目としたい場合はチェックを入れます。
+- `Required`: Determines if this data is required.
-- `Type`: 設定できる入力データの種類です。
+- `Type`: The data type of this attribute.
-  - `Text`: テキストを入力します。
+  - `Text`: The data is stored as a string.
-  - `Number`: 数値を入力します。
+  - `Number`: The data is stored as a number.
-  - `Integer`: 整数値を入力します。
+  - `Integer`: The data is stored as an integer.
-  - `Checkbox`: true / false の 2 択をラジオボタンで選択します。
+  - `Checkbox`: The data is stored as a boolean (true/false value).
-  - `Select`: プルダウンメニューにて **Spec** で設定した項目のうち 1 つを選択します。
+  - `Select`: The data will be one of the items specified in the Spec section.
-- `Spec`: タイプごとの追加データ/制約を入力します。Type で Select を選択した場合はプルダウンメニューの項目を設定します。
+- `Spec`: Additional constrains for each type.
+When the type is 'Select', you can specify the list of items.

 ![Attribute Schema](attribute-schema.png)